Weather and Seasons

 The dry season coincides with Australia’s winter months of May to November and seems to be known as the most popular time of year for tourists to visit whilst the southern parts of Australia are in the cold winter months.

 With plenty of sunshine, low humidity and temperatures of around 26˚C during the day, it’s warmer than many other countries’ summers and it is the time when many Australians flock to the area, seeking respite from the colder states.
+During Winter you also have the chance for an amazing Whale encounter as the Humpback Whales and Dwarf Minke Whales make their annual migration to warmer waters of the Great Barrier Reef.

 The days are ideal for the beach and exploring the reef, and the evenings, while cooler at approximately 17˚C (at the lowest), are still very comfortable.
 It’s the perfect climate to enjoy plenty of outdoor living.

-The Green season is a better time to dive and snorkel the Great Barrier Reef as the ocean is normally like a sheet of glass and the waters clear as a glass of gin and the temperatures are higher in the water.
+As the trade winds clash at this time of year it may cause rough windy conditions on the ocean at times, so if you do suffer from seasickness it's best to prepare before travel.
+The Green season can be a better time to dive and snorkel the Great Barrier Reef as the ocean is normally like a sheet of glass and the waters clear as a glass of gin and the temperatures are higher in the water.

 The green season